DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 -   [Accessing HCA Data and Metadata][quick-start-guide]

-Terra [recommends the Google Chrome browser][terra-registration], which we follow in this tutorial.
+Terra [recommends the Google Chrome browser][terra-register], which we follow in this tutorial.

 Overview of Terra